 Megas XLR has Kiva and Jamie being suspended over a quantum singularity.
 Because it's funnier.

-In Teen Titans, the villain Control Freak sics a mechanical shark on Aqualad.
-Trust us, there's a reason he couldn't have used a real shark.
+In Teen Titans, the villain Control Freak sics a mechanical shark named Glenn on Aqualad, because he's Genre Savvy enough to know the hero could command a real one.

 Chairface Chippendale: Unfortunately, the three of you aren't going to be around to witness my historic crime, because I'm going to feed you to my pit of ferocious man-eating alligators!
 Arthur: What?...
 What? (aside, to The Tick) What?!
 The Tick:(ahem)Standard villain procedure.

 Dr. Doofenshmirtz from Phineas and Ferb has done this to Perry the Platypus a few times, such as in "The Ballad of Badbeard" with a pair of alligators.